The Parish of Freshford with Limpley Stoke and

 Ladies Wednesday walking group

-This year’s dates for the walking group are the 14th of January, 11th of February, 11th of March, 8th of April, 13th of May, 10th of June, 8th of July.
+The next date for the walking group is the 11th of March, followed by the 8th of April, 13th of May, 10th of June and the 8th of July.
 There won’t be a walk in August.
+Dates from September onwards to follow.

 Wednesday afternoons – Tea, cake & chat

-Please do come and join us in the Old Bakery on Wednesday afternoons from 2.30 – 4.00 for tea, coffee,
+Please do come and join us in the Old Bakery on Wednesday afternoons from 2.30 – 4.00 for tea, coffee and cake.

 Zoom sessions